wix-playground/dapperdox/docs/author-concepts.md

 Within these groups, assets divide into three categories:

-1. Authored documentation, refered to as [guides](/docs/author-guides)
+1. Authored documentation, referred to as [guides](/docs/author-guides)
 2. [Content overlays](/docs/author-overlays), containing documentation to be injected into API reference pages
 3. Static resources such as images, which are used by guides or overlays.